StefanBoudri/streams/presentation-script.md

 * Intermediate operations—like `filter`, `map`, and `sorted`—do not run immediately.
 Streams use *lazy evaluation*, meaning work is only done when the terminal operation is called.
 * The terminal operation—for example `sum()`, `count()`, or `collect()`—triggers the whole pipeline.
 * Streams can also run in parallel, where the data is split across multiple CPU cores for faster processing.
+  * Parallel streams use Java’s ForkJoinPool, which automatically divides work into smaller tasks and runs them across threads.
 * This model is different from loops, where everything executes step-by-step and immediately.

 # **Slide 7 — How to use streams?**